 4.4.
-The Maylands Business Park is the largest in the borough and also of sub-regional importance.
+Maylands Business Park is the largest in the borough and also of sub-regional importance.
 Its success is critical to the wider economic prosperity of the borough and beyond.
 The need for a strong regeneration focus was given added impetus by the Buncefield explosion in December 2005.
-The development of The Gateway as a
+The development of The Gateway as a green business park will assist with long-term recovery and provide skilled jobs.
+The area currently suffers from a lack of services and facilities accessible to its daytime population.
+Proposals for the Heart of Maylands will be critical in filling this gap and help improve the attractiveness of the areas to employers and employees alike.

-Challenge 3 - Regenerate Hemel Hempstead town centre
+Challenge 3 - Regenerating Hemel Hempstead town centre